amani51/HR-management-system/README.md

 - Create a new branch "dom"
 - refactor the render prototype method to render each employee's information in a separate card on the home page.
 - Add backgrounds, font colors,, and many additional styles.
-- Separate the employees' cards by their department.
+- Separate the employees' cards by their department (4 groups)